 Our Mission

 The mission of Break the Silence is to support survivors of sexual violence by striving to end rape culture and hold perpetrators accountable.
+Also, we aim to improve their financial literacy and overcome financial problems by providing sessions of Money Therapy.
+Contact us for more details about these sessions.

 Our Vision